HugoByte/DIVE/README.md

 > `-b` flag is used to specify the type of bmv contract to be deployed for btp setup.

 This command sets up btp bridge between icon and eth .
-After running this command **DIVE CLI** will automatically starts the ICON & ETH node , Deploys contract which is used for BTP and starts the realay to constanly exchange message between established connection.
+After running this command **DIVE CLI** will automatically starts the ICON & ETH node , Deploys contract which is used for BTP and starts the relay to constantly exchange message between established connection.
-After successful bridge setup all the neccessary details with respect to bridge will be added to `dive.json` file that will be present in current working directory.
+After successful bridge setup all the necessary details with respect to bridge will be added to `dive.json` file that will be present in current working directory.
 Example `dive.json`:

 ```javascript